 Hierarchy Replaced by Teams

-Millennial leaders have welcomed the age of social media and capitalised on its growth.
+Millennial leaders have welcomed the age of social media and capitalized on its growth.
 Their embrace of technology has lessened the gap across the world, allowing effortless communication and collaboration.
 All types of work structures will be formed around technology under millennial leadership.
 Extensive data, rather than gut-feel, will inform decision making.
-In their new book, When Millennials Take Over: Preparing For The Ridiculous Optimistic Future Of Business, authors Maddie Grant and Jamie Notter discuss millennial leaders’ fluid approach to decision-making and organisational structures.
-They highlight the new organisational and management system that spreads decision-making responsibilities among a set of roles and teams, rather than a hierarchy of people.
+In their new book, When Millennials Take Over: Preparing For The Ridiculous Optimistic Future Of Business, authors Maddie Grant and Jamie Notter discuss millennial leaders’ fluid approach to decision-making and organizational structures.
+They highlight the new organizational and management system that spreads decision-making responsibilities among a set of roles and teams, rather than a hierarchy of people.
 Millennial leaders value autonomy in the workplace and believe that systems and solutions should always be fluid.
 This process allows for more staff to make decisions and take ownership of solutions.
 They value creativity, innovation and input from colleagues and management offices have an open-door policy.
 Speaking of management: The concept of having a traditional “boss” is out, replaced by “mentor” roles.
 The use of data, using new technologies, allows leaders to make fair, unbiased calls when necessary.

 The new wave of leaders will be more in touch with their employees’ needs and how to help them reach their potential.
 They will achieve this by: offering regular feedback, tangible benefits and immediate rewards; loosening the reins to allow freedom and reduced micromanagement; bringing employees into decision making processes.
 Millennial leaders know that old-school performance reviews can easily push employees away – It’s been found that 28% of employees look for another job after a sit-down review – so dialogue needs to be open, regular and fair.